On 28 April 1996 at the historical Port Arthur site in Tasmania, 35 people were tragically killed.

 It would make my daughters smile to know that they are being remembered in such a helpful and beautiful way."

-Walter Mikac, Founding Patron and father of Alannah and Madeline
+Walter Mikac AM, Founding Patron and father of Alannah and Madeline

 The Australian Charities and Not-for-profits Commission's (ACNC) 2015 Public Trust and Confidence research showed that support of charities is closely entwined with trust, and that charities are the third most trusted group on Australia (behind doctors and the police).
 When the ACNC's role as the charity regulator was explained to research survey respondents, their trust in Australia's charities grew significantly.

 As a result, the ACNC has introduced a charity verification ‘tick’ which shows that an organisation is “transparent and accountable by highlighting their presence on the ACNC Charity Register”.